PatrickMatthiesen/DSYS-gRPC-template/README.md

     ```go
     import (
         ...
-        // this has to be the same as the go.mod module,
+        // This has to be the same as the go.mod module,
         // followed by the path to the folder the proto file is in.
         gRPC "<your go.mod module path>/proto"